-Center for Business Data Analytics(cbsBDA) at the Department of Information Technology Management of the Copenhagen Business School conducts transdisciplinary basic research at the socio-technical intersections of computer science and social science with specific applications to managers in companies, teachers in schools and residents in cities.
+Center for Business Data Analytics(cbsBDA) at the Department of Digitalization of the Copenhagen Business School conducts transdisciplinary basic research at the socio-technical intersections of computer science and social science with specific applications to managers in companies, teachers in schools and residents in cities.

 cbsBDA's basic research program is aimed at modelling and explaining socio-technical interactions using set theory.
 Our applied research program seeks to design, develop and evaluate big data analytics applications for managers (descriptive, predictive, and prescriptive analytics), teachers (teaching analytics and learning analytics), and citizens (public health analytics).

 Our current research, education, and consulting focuses on Big Social Data Analytics, GPS Analysis, Building Usage Analytics, and Bitcoin Blockchain Analytics.

 cbsBDA aspires to conduct engaged scholarship in the Pasteur's Quadrant.

 Our objective is not only to make seminal contributions to scientific knowledge as evidenced by peer-reviewed publications but also to create practical applications that yield meaningful facts, actionable insights, valuable outcomes, and sustainable impacts for organizations and society.

 Reimann, P., Bull, S., Kickmeier-Rust, M., Vatrapu,R., & Wasson, B (Editors).
 (2015).
 Measuring and Visualizing Learning in the Information-Rich Classroom.
 Routledge, New York.

 Vatrapu, R., Mukkamala, R., & Hussain, A. (under preparation/2018).
 Social Set Analysis.
 Springer Series on Computational Social Sciences, New York.